KosinskiLab/pyTME/doc/quickstart/installation.rst

 .. note::

-   If using Docker, |project| will already be installed in the container, so these additional installation steps are not necessary.
+   When using Docker, |project| will already be installed in the container, so these installation steps are not necessary.

 CPU/GPU/TPU Support